top of page

 My early experience of yoga was Astanga Mysore practise in East London in 1998.
 It blew me away on so many levels.
 Even in my early years of yoga, I understood the system had so much to offer - discipline, purification and therapy.
 My Japanese upbringing helped me to appreciate the method and made me feel at home with it.
 Having some injuries diverted me to look for a more structural and subtle approach to my practice, Sarah Litton showed me how to work with injuries and got me back on track.

 Inspired by Richard Freeman's approach to Astanga yoga, when I returned to regular Mysore practice in my 40's with Hamish Hendry, I realised it had so more to offer than just a physical health benefit.
 It makes you observe your own behaviour whilst on the mat, a self-study.
 It is truly therapeutic.
 Astanga yoga is often misunderstood in the West for its vigour and it often attracts many people looking only to achieve a physical benefit from their practice of it.
-No yoga practice should be done with aggression or an unhealthy desire to achieve something.
+No yoga practice should be done with an unhealthy desire to achieve something.
 Yoga should be practiced steadily and often, and approached calmly without attachment

 It is my mission to share with people how yoga practice has longevity and can apply to people of all ages and backgrounds.
 Yoga is adaptable and can be modified to suit each person's needs.
 I would love to share with you the true benefit of yoga.
 I am so grateful for Sarah Litton and Hamish Hendry who work tirelessly to spread their knowledge and inspiration.